amolenk/dapr-hands-on/Assignment04/step-by-step.md

    services.AddControllers().AddDapr();
    ```

-3. Dapr can use the *CloudEvent* message-format standard when sending messages over pub/sub.
+3. Dapr uses the *CloudEvent* message-format standard when sending messages over pub/sub.
 To enable this, add the following line just after the call to `app.UseRouting();` in the `Configure` method:

    ```csharp
    app.UseCloudEvents();